swiney/portfolio/_projects/04-character-customisation-systems.md

 {% capture indented-section %}
 ### Full Customisation within Maya

-Every so often, we would need to do some character renders for promotional purposes etc. As the character customiser was a runtime feature, it required a lot of steps to customise the outfits within Maya.
+Every so often, we would need to do some character renders for promotional purposes, etc. As the character customiser was a runtime feature, it required a lot of steps to customise the outfits within Maya.
 A project came up where we needed to do hundreds of character renders.

 The solution was to fully recreate the customisation system within Maya so that artists/animators could freely customise their characters while authoring content.

-In addition, the outfits would be fully keyframable.
+In addition, the outfits would be fully keyframeable.
 That way, each frame could have any number of referenced characters wearing any outfit.
 This dramatically sped up the workflow when dealing with hundreds of poses.

 <div class="video-wrapper">
   <video loop muted playsinline controls>